felipmiguel/batec-ossrdbms-demo/README.md

 ## How to deploy the infrastructure

-The infrastructure deployment consists on the following steps:
+TL;DR: To deploy the infrastructure, use the [deploy-all.sh](infra/deploy-all.sh) script.

+This script automates all the steps described below:
 * Deploy the main infrastructure using Terraform
 * Configure MySQL database using Entity Framework Core migrations
 * Create a MySQL user linked to the managed identity
-* Configure Postgres database using Entity Framework Core migrations
+* Configure PostgreSQL database using Entity Framework Core migrations
-* Create a Postgres role (user) linked to the managed identity
+* Create a PostgreSQL role (user) linked to the managed identity
 * Create a Docker image for API application (todoapi).
 The Docker image is built in Azure Container Registry.
 * Create a Docker image for Web application (todoweb).
 The Docker image is built in Azure Container Registry.
-* Deploy the API application to Azure Container Apps twice, one for MySQL and one for Postgresql.
+* Deploy the API application to Azure Container Apps twice, one for MySQL and one for PostgreSQL.
 The application is the same, it only changes the environment variables for the configuration settings described above.
 * Deploy the Web application to Azure Container Apps twice, one pointing to MySQL API app and one pointing to Postgres API app.

-TL;DR: To deploy the infrastructure, use the [deploy-all.sh](infra/deploy-all.sh) script.

 ### Deploy the main infrastructure